johnhippisley/Brainless/README.md

 <b>Special macros</b>:
 <pre>
 <b>Name</b>			<b>Description</b>
-PRINT "..."
+DATA X, "..."
+Puts ASCII values of string into memory starting at X DATA X, Y, Z...
+Puts values Y, Z, ... into memory starting at X PRINT "..."
 Resolves to series of PUTCHAR instructions. '\n' is resolved to
 			10 (ASCII newline), when not escaped with a preceeding '\' PRINTLN "..."
 Resolved to PRINT "..." + PUTCHAR 10 (newline)